Freedom FilesFreedom Files

 Rich Americans are pouring capital into one country for a second passport faster than almost anywhere else.
 Are they smart or are they walking into a trap?
 I left the US almost 10 years ago, have invested abroad myself, and have helped hundreds of families weigh this call across 30, 35 plus jurisdictions.
 In this video, we'll walk through Turkey's citizenship by investment program, what makes it a gamble, and whether it of course fits your situation.

 Now, while this isn't a huge deal for Americans as it is for other clients that we work with, there is a significant development here in 2026 that makes this program even more attractive.
-Turkey passed Law No. 7582, which exempts new Turkish tax residents from Turkish tax on foreign-source income for 20 years – longer than most European non-dom, lump-sum, and flat-tax regimes.
+Turkey passed Law No. 7582, which exempts new Turkish tax residents from Turkish tax on foreign-source income for 20 years, longer than most European non-dom, lump-sum, and flat-tax regimes.
 20 years.
-Now, it only applies if you relocate and become an actual Turkish tax resident, which requires spending more than six months or 183 days a year in the country.
-So, if you invest in the country, get citizenship, and don't relocate to Turkey – incentive, student, nothing for you.
+Now, it only applies if you relocate and become a true Turkish tax resident, which requires spending more than six months or 183 days a year in the country.
+So, if you invest in the country, get citizenship, and don't relocate to Turkey, incentive, student, nothing for you.
 That's okay.
 And of course, it never touches your US filing.
-If you're a green card holder or a US citizen, which most of you are, the United States taxes its citizens on worldwide income, regardless of how many passports or permits you hold, or where you live.
+If you're a green card resident or a US citizen, which most of you are, the United States taxes its citizens on worldwide income, regardless of how many passports or permits you have, or where you live.
 So even after a move to Istanbul and full qualification for that 20-year Turkish exemption, your US obligations remain unchanged.
 We plan this with US-licensed tax counsel and Turkish tax counsel together, because a foreign tax step that you map with only one side of that equation is a misstep.

 The second cost is the passport's weak access.
 It opens roughly 110 destinations visa-free or visa on arrival, and it's strong across Asia and Latin America including Singapore, Hong Kong, Japan, and South Korea.
 But if diversification and investments aligned outside of the West's economic and political reach are your goal, this may be your best shot when it comes to a direct citizenship by investment.